-- 1. When an airborne player attempts to catch a pass near the sideline or end line, watch his feet first to see whether he comes down in bounds.
-If he does, then look to his hands to see whether he has control of the ball.
-If you look at his hands first, you may miss the instant when his foot touches the ground (Mechanic 5.17.8). - 2.
+- 1. When an airborne player attempts to catch a pass near the sideline or end line, watch their feet first to see whether they come down in bounds.
+If they do, then look to their hands to see whether they have control of the ball.
+If you look at their hands first, you may miss the instant when their foot touches the ground (Mechanic 5.17.8). - 2.
 Always be prepared to come back to rule on play near the neutral zone in addition to sideline action.
-If the potential passer decides to run with the ball, you must cover him (from a downfield position if necessary) once he is beyond the neutral zone. - 3.
-If the pass is incomplete having been thrown into an area not occupied by an eligible receiver, or the pass clearly does not reach the neutral zone, move quickly towards the Referee to inform him of this.
-If there was a receiver in the area, and you believe the Referee may not be aware of that fact, move towards the Referee while pointing towards the eligible receiver.
-Calling out "Number 34 was in the area of the pass" (for example) is also permissible. - 4.
-If you observe the pass being tipped, give the tipped pass signal [S11].
+If the potential passer decides to run with the ball, you must cover them (from a downfield position if necessary) once they are beyond the neutral zone. - 3.
+If the pass is incomplete in your area: - (a) If there is no eligible receiver in the area, and/or the pass clearly does not reach the neutral zone, move quickly towards the Referee to inform them of this.
+If the ball crossed the neutral zone, give signal [Sup42] by pointing to the ground beyond the neutral zone.
+If the ball did not cross the neutral zone, move towards the Referee while pointing to the ground behind the neutral zone. § - (b) If there is a receiver in the area, and you believe the Referee may not be aware of that fact, move towards the Referee while pointing towards the eligible receiver.
+Calling out "Number 34 was in the area of the pass" (for example) is also permissible. - (c) [USING CREW RADIO] Transmitting this information is also an option[@]. - 4.
+If you observe the pass being tipped, give the ball touched signal [S11].
 The signal should normally be used on passes tipped in the offensive backfield, but inconspicuous (to the spectators) touching downfield could be signified in this way too.
-It is not necessary to give it when the pass is obviously touched (e.g. when a defensive lineman bats it into the ground). - 5.
-The following situations are ones where you should tend to stay close to the line of scrimmage prior to a pass being thrown: - (a) if Team A is clearly poor at passing - (b) if Team A is ahead in the score and likely to run to consume time - (c) in short yardage on 3rd and 4th down - 6.
-The following situations are ones where you might tend to move further downfield prior to a pass being thrown: - (a) if Team A is clearly competent at passing - (b) if Team A is behind in the score and needs to score quickly (e.g. late in the game) - (c) in long yardage on 3rd and 4th down - 7.
+It is not necessary to give it when the pass is obviously touched (e.g. when a defensive lineman bats it into the ground). × - 5.
 If the play ends near to the line to gain, you must come in all the way and place a ball at the exact dead-ball spot.